On Vietoris--Rips complexes of hypercube graphs: Introduction

-There has been a lot of recent activity on advancing the theory of Vietoris--Rips complexes, including the study of Vietoris--Rips complexes of planar points~\cite{chambers2010vietoris,AFV}, the circle~\cite{Adamaszek2013,AA-VRS1,AAFPP-J}, higher-dimensional spheres~\cite{AAF}, metric graphs~\cite{gasparovic2018complete}, geodesic spaces~\cite{virk20181,virk2017approximations}, wedge sums~\cite{Adamaszek2020,lesnick2020quantifying}, and equivariant spaces~\cite{AdamsHeimPeterson,varisco2019equivariant}.
-Vietoris--Rips complexes have recently been related to Bestvina--Brady Morse theory~\cite{zaremsky2019}, to Borsuk--Ulam theorems mapping into higher-dimensional codomains~\cite{adams2019borsuk}, and to the filling radius~\cite{lim2020vietoris,okutan2019persistence} as studied by Gromov~\cite{gromov1983filling,gromov2007metric} and Katz~\cite{katz1983filling,katz1989diameter,katz9filling,katz1991neighborhoods}.
+There has been a lot of recent activity on advancing the theory of Vietoris--Rips complexes, including the study of Vietoris--Rips complexes of planar points~\cite{chambers2010vietoris,AFV}, the circle~\cite{Adamaszek2013,AA-VRS1,AAFPP-J}, metric graphs~\cite{gasparovic2018complete}, geodesic spaces~\cite{virk20201,virk2017approximations}, wedge sums~\cite{Adamaszek2020,lesnick2020quantifying}, metric subspaces~\cite{virk2021footprints}, and equivariant spaces~\cite{AdamsHeimPeterson,varisco2021equivariant}.
+Vietoris--Rips complexes of higher-dimensional spheres have been studied through neighborhoods of the Kuratowski embedding~\cite{lim2020vietoris} and through Vietoris--Rips metric thickenings~\cite{AAF}, which have recently been shown to have the same persistent homology as Vietoris--Rips simplicial complexes~\cite{AMMW,MoyMasters}.
+Furthermore, Hausmann's question about the homotopy connectivity of Vietoris--Rips complexes has been answered in the negative~\cite{virk2021counter}.
+Vietoris--Rips complexes have recently been related to Bestvina--Brady Morse theory~\cite{zaremsky2019}, to Borsuk--Ulam theorems mapping into higher-dimensional codomains~\cite{adams2019borsuk,ABF2}, to Dowker's theorem and nerve lemmas~\cite{virk2021rips}, and to the filling radius~\cite{lim2020vietoris,okutan2019persistence} as studied by Gromov~\cite{gromov1983filling,gromov2007metric} and Katz~\cite{katz1983filling,katz1989diameter,katz9filling,katz1991neighborhoods}.
 The study of Vietoris--Rips complexes is finding connections to many different subareas of geometry and topology, including combinatorial topology, metric geometry, equivariant topology, polytope theory, and quantitative topology, among others.
-Our paper directly relates to the study of independence complexes of Kneser graphs~\cite{barmak2013star}, and to K\"{u}nneth formulas for persistent homology~\cite{carlsson2020persistent}; we hope that the study of Vietoris--Rips complexes of hypercube graphs will find further connections to other areas of mathematics.
+Our paper directly relates to the study of independence complexes of Kneser graphs~\cite{barmak2013star}, and to K\"{u}nneth formulas for persistent homology~\cite{carlsson2020persistent,gakhar2019k}; we hope that the study of Vietoris--Rips complexes of hypercube graphs will find further connections to other areas of mathematics.

 In this paper we study the homotopy types of Vietoris--Rips complexes of hypercube graphs at small scale parameters.
 Let $Q_n$ be the vertex set of the hypercube graph with $2^n$ vertices, equipped with the shortest path metric; see Figure~\ref{fig:cubes}.
 The metric space $Q_n$ can also be described the set of all binary strings of length $n$, equipped with the Hamming distance.
 The Vietoris--Rips complex $\vr{Q_n}{r}$ at scale parameter $r\ge 0$ is the simplicial complex with vertex set $Q_n$, in which $\sigma\subseteq Q_n$ is included as a simplex if the diameter of $\sigma$ is at most $r$.
 We see that $\vr{Q_n}{0}$ is $2^n$ disjoint vertices, and that $\vr{Q_n}{1}$ is the hypercube graph, which is homotopy equivalent to the $((n-2)2^{n-1}+1)$-fold wedge sum of circles.
 We show that $\vr{Q_n}{2}$ is homotopy equivalent to a wedge sum of 3-spheres.